maryash/maryash.github.io/235/projects/project-7/project-7.md

 title: PROJECT 7
 ---

-# Project 7 &nbsp; Priority Queue: Faster Binary Search Tree Implementation
+# Project 7 &nbsp; Priority Queue: BST Implementation
 ![Priority Queue](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/935/494/datas/original.png)

 This is an **optional extra credit project**. &nbsp;Your objective for this project is to re-implement the **Priority Queue** Abstract Data Structure using a **Binary Search Tree** as the underlying mechanism.
 In order to successfully complete this project, you must understand the concept of the regular **Queue** ADT. &nbsp;A **Priorty Queue** behaves exactly like a regular **Queue**, except that each element, when enqued, immediately advances past all elements with lower priority in front of it. &nbsp;The automatic effect of this is that elements will always dequeue in order of their priority, rather than the order in which they were enqueued. &nbsp;The order in which they were enqueued will only matter for elements with the same priority.

-This immensely superior implementation of the **Priority Queue** ADT will result in a much faster **O(log n)** **enqueque** performance. &nbsp;If you choose to do this additional project, it will replace the project for which you received the lowest score.
+This immensely superior implementation of the **Priority Queue** ADT will result in a much faster **O(log&nbsp;n)** **enqueque** performance. &nbsp;If you choose to do this additional project, it will replace the project for which you received the lowest score.

 Congratulations for making it to the end of the semester!
 I hope that you have learned a lot over the last three mnonths and that you have done work that you are proud of. &nbsp;If you have made it this far, you should feel confident to consider yourself a budding computer scientist, because we certainly do.
 And good luck on the final!